 My favourite part of the store was the cosmetics section.
 Japanese and Korean cosmetics are some of the best in the world, and Don Quixote carried hundreds of brands and products I'd never even seen before.
 The unique were the character themed cosmetic, even featuring my nostalgic favourite - Sailor Moon.

 Don Quixote also always had a hilarious selection of animated character pillows and cushions.

 The best way to end a night out in Tokyo is to go to a karaoke room.
 These companies run their business out of towers, some as big shopping malls, where you can come in any time of the day with any size of group (or even just solo) and book yourself some time to sing your heart out.

 Once inside you select what kind of room you'd like, how long you wanted to sing for and even what kind of karaoke system you want to use.
 We had no idea what the difference was, but I'm sure to the experts they are night and day.
 Some karaoke shops even offer costumes along with your hourly rental if you want to amp up your enjoyment.

 Once assigned a room, you headed to the right floor and took it over.
 Even the doubles rooms were huge with plenty of room to spread out.
 They were very private and aside from smelling like cigarettes (not all are smoke-free) are so cute!
 You had coat hooks, phone chargers, mirrors and some even had music instruments like tambourines and cowbells!
 I was pretty shy about singing, but Dan wasn't shy at all and belted his favourite songs out.
 It got me in the mood for singing, and soon enough we had Phantom of the Opera and New World blasting down the halls.

 Once inside your private booth, you have access to their full menu which often featured some delectable meals.
-I helped myself to a few Sundays, always their house specialities, and never regretted it.
+I helped myself to a few Sundays, always their house specialties, and never regretted it.